So, you’ve done it. You’ve found your beautiful girl and you’re ready to adopt!

 Pyometra is a form of infectious, or even sterile, discharge in the uterus.
 This condition is an emergency and can cause your furkid to become very ill.
 In cases of pyometra the usual treatment is emergency spay, which is much more risky and complicated than a routine spay.
 This is a hormone dependent condition and does not occur in dogs who have had their ovaries removed.
 I have not often seen this in younger dogs, but it is always a possibility.
 It does occur in dogs who have ovaries but a removed uterus as we can’t take the entire uterus out, this is called a stump pyometra.

 If not caught early pyometra can cause a serious enough illness to result in death, and it many times progresses very rapidly.

 The other major health concerns in female dogs addressed by spaying are ovarian cancer (no ovaries, no ovarian cancer) and uterine cancer.
 A small portion of the uterus remains after spaying, but we reduce the risk by reducing the amount of tissue and the hormones in the system.

 We all have different risk tolerances, however, and I have had some clients that chose to spay before the first heat cycle in order to minimize the risk of breast cancer as much as they could, and other clients who have chosen not to spay.
-I don’t recommend this, but with careful health monitoring and the understanding that emergency surgery (potentially with more complications than a routine spay) would be required in the event of a pyometra, this is possible.
+I don’t recommend early spaying, but not spaying can be very successful with careful health monitoring and the understanding that emergency surgery (potentially with more complications than a routine spay) would be required in the event of a pyometra, this is possible.
 I do recommend these clients keep a careful watch on the mammary chains for any signs of lumps, and if their dog is even a little sick we investigate for pyometra.